G-Freart/homelab-postgresql-provider/README.md

 using settings put under 'internal' tag.
 More over, an 'external' could be also configured which allow you to access your cluster from outside of it, using the setted KVM  'bridge'

-The network part of the file allow you to customize either the KVM network or the K8S network :
+The network part of the file allow you to customize the KVM network :
 * 'iface' must contains the name of the interface created during the terraform process of the VM provisionning :
   * eth0 whenever the guest operating system is a red hat based
   * ens3 whenever the guest operating system is a ubuntu based